 Get Paid to Sing- Part One: Develop Your Craft

-Many have been told “you sound amazing, you should get a record deal” “you should go on American Idol”, etc..
-If this is you, and you think you have what it takes to break into the music industry, your first step should be spending some serious & dedicated time to developing your craft as a singer.
+Many have been told “you sound amazing, you should get a record deal” “you should go on American Idol“, etc..
+If this is you, and you think you have what it takes to break into the music industry, your first step should be spending some serious & dedicated time learning to develop your craft as a singer.
 There are multiple ways of doing this.

 I grew up singing in Church and Talent Shows and many people encouraged me over the years to pursue music.
 Later on, I went to college as a music major, I quickly realized that every other singer there was told the same thing in their hometown.
 Our stories really weren’t that different but our talents turned out to be much different.